gaehlerm/SoftwareEngineering/README.md

 from math import Math
 Math.sin(0)
 ```

-Having the math library containing free functions instead of a class with only public methods isn't much of a difference, but in my opinion dealing with a set of functions is more intuitive than having them inside a class.
+Having the math library contain free functions instead of a class with only public methods isn't much of a difference, but in my opinion, dealing with a set of functions is more intuitive than having them inside a class.

-For everyone interessted in C++: In C++ there is no way telling if a function is inside a class or not.
-A function has exactly the same signature whether it is a static method of a class or a free standing function in a namespace.
-The standard (`std::`) library for example is a namespace.
+For everyone interested in C++: In C++, there is no way to determine if a function is inside a class or not.
+A function has exactly the same signature whether it is a static method of a class or a freestanding function in a namespace.
+The standard (`std::`) library, for example, is a namespace.
 This has the huge advantage that the standard library can be split up into many small parts.
 You can import only what you really need.

-### Delegating class
+### Delegating Class

-The delegating class is a mixture of a data class and a pure method class.
-All variables are private and all functions are public.
+The delegating class is a combination of a data class and a pure method class.
+All variables are private, and all functions are public.
 Calls to one of these functions are all delegated to one of the member variables.
 Thus, the functions are all fairly simple, usually containing only one line of code.
 A delegating class is similar to a car.
-It consists of many complex parts that each has its own functionality.
+It consists of many complex parts, each with its own functionality.
 You may control all these parts using a simple interface.
-Setting the temperature will just pass the corresponding command to the AC and the AC then has to take care of all the complex logic.
-Any other part of the car doesn’t have to know anything about the temperature or its control at all.
+Setting the temperature will simply send the corresponding command to the air conditioner (AC), which then needs to handle all the complex logic.
+Any other part of the car does not need to know anything about the temperature or its control.

 ```py
 class Car: